sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 Package template
 ----------------
-The SunPy project has developed a `package template <https://github.com/sunpy/package-template>`_ which is designed to help developers create new Python packages within the SunPy ecosystem.
+The SunPy project is currently developing a `package template <https://github.com/sunpy/package-template>`_ that is designed to help developers create new Python packages within the SunPy ecosystem.
+The template is still in development, and we are working towards creating more documentation to make it accessible for developers to use.
-The idea is that this template provides a simplified way to standardized packaging, testing, and documentation using the same framework as the SunPy core package.
+The idea is that this template will provide a simplified way to standardized packaging, testing, and documentation using the same framework as the SunPy core package.
-The SunPy package template makes it easier for package developers to meet the standards required by SunPy to become an affiliated package!
+The SunPy package template will make it easier for package developers to meet the standards required by SunPy to become an affiliated package!

 How does a package become an affiliated package?